 The Elders Council Board of Trustees is responsible for overseeing the work of the organisation.

-The Board is made up of 12 trustees who are elected by the membership at the Annual General meeting.The Board meets monthly.
+The Board is made up of 7 trustees who are elected by the membership at the Annual General meeting.The Board meets monthly.
 In addition to receiving reports from co-ordinators on the project work, the Board ensures that the Elders Council is represented at key meetings in the city, such as the Age Friendly City Group.
-Board members also participate in a range of meetings such as Policy Cabinets hosted by Newcastle City Council and an annual meeting with the City Treasurer to discuss the Budget proposals.
+Board members also represent the interests of older people on a wide range of forums.

-If you are interested in becoming a Board member, contact Maureen Tinsley on [email protected] or call 235 9905.
+If you are interested in becoming a Board member, contact [email protected] or call 208 2701.

 Pen Portraits of our Trustees